Are you interested in finding out the vaccination rates in your area?

-And for a more detailed analysis of the national data on immunisation rates, have a look at the NHPA report, available here.
+And for more detailed analyses on the national data on immunisation rates, and the burden of vaccine preventable diseases, there are published reports available here.

-As an example, from this data we can see that the vaccination rates in the North Coast of NSW are far lower than the national average (we form a geographical cluster of unimmunised and therefore susceptible people), and in some specific parts of the region, rates are even less.
-One confronting fact from this data is that the vaccination rate in Mullumbimby is actually lower than in South Sudan.
+As an example, from data from 2011-2013 we can see that the vaccination rates in the North Coast of NSW were far lower than the national average (we form a geographical cluster of unimmunised and therefore susceptible people), and in some specific parts of the region, rates are even less.
+One confronting fact from this data is that in 2013 the vaccination rate in Mullumbimby was lower than it was in South Sudan!

 These scarily low vaccination rates that are the reason behind the NRVS existing.
 Our mission is to ensure that our community is better protected from preventable disease, as once the vaccination rates get this low herd immunity is effectively lost, leaving us all at risk of epidemics of disease.

 For pertussis notification data in your area from 2009 see here.